Programme

 SURGICAL SESSION Enhanced recovery after surgery: the patient pathway |

-SPONSORED SYMPOSIUM |
+SPONSORED SYMPOSIUM Use of IPPB in airway management |

 11:30 – 11:45 How patient experiences can shape management of bronchiectasis Donna Heilweil (patient perspective) |